 A newspaper which accompanies the work, Ornaments and Crimes, offers a context for the tapestry and includes a new essay by writer Andrew Bourne alongside drawings, writing and scores by Christian offering in-depth information on his practice.

-*** Pre-booking is not necessary, but please note that you may have to queue to enter the exhibition due to social distancing measures.***
+*** Pre-booking is not necessary, but please note that you may have to queue for a short time to enter the exhibition due to social distancing measures.***

 You can read more about the exhibition in the accompanying information here.